South Mill Arts

 The complex was refurbished in 2005 and has a 300-seat theatre, a multi-purpose studio space, museum, an exhibition gallery for art and photography, and a café bar.
 It provides a programme of arts events and hosts professional touring productions, dance groups, musicians and comedians.
 Films are also shown in its tiered auditorium.

-Previously called the Rhodes Arts Complex, on 24 August 2020 the arts complex was renamed South Mill Arts in response to the Black Lives Matter protests against institutional racism.
+Previously called the Rhodes Arts Complex, on 24 August 2020 the arts complex was renamed South Mill Arts in response to Harlow-based campaigners for the Black Lives Matter protests against institutional racism which originated in the United States following the murder of George Floyd in Minnesota.

 Bishop's Stortford Museum

 Netteswell House, today Bishop's Stortford Museum, was the birthplace of British imperialist Cecil Rhodes, the financier and founder of diamond company De Beers who gave his name to Rhodesia.
 It houses the Rhodes Collection, containing interactive displays, archives, artefacts, and photographs, about the life of Rhodes.
 The Rhodes Birthplace Trust is a registered charity under English law.

 The museum combines the collections of the former Rhodes Memorial Museum and the Bishop's Stortford Local History Museum.
 The Rhodes' Birthplace Museum was established in 1938 in two early-19th-century houses which are Grade II-listed buildings.
 The current museum opened in 2005.

 The original part of Rhodes' home holds exhibits on the life of Rhodes, 19th-century Southern African artefacts from his travels, and a reconstructed middle-class Victorian drawing room with family memorabilia.
 The building holds exhibits on local history.